Arthritis Types and Treatments

 - Arthritis can develop as a result of infection.
-For example, bacteria that causes gonorrhea or Lyme disease can cause arthritis.
+For example, bacteria that cause gonorrhea or Lyme disease can cause arthritis.
 Infectious arthritis can cause serious damage but usually clears up completely with antibiotics.

 - Scleroderma is a systemic disease that involves the skin but may include problems with blood vessels, joints and internal organs.

-- Fibromyalgia syndrome is a soft tissue rheumatism that doesn't lead to joint deformity, but affects an estimated 5 million Americans, mostly women.
+- Fibromyalgia syndrome is soft tissue rheumatism that doesn't lead to joint deformity but affects an estimated 5 million Americans, mostly women.

 Arthritis Dietary Suggestions

 It is clear that specific nutrients to prevent arthritis needs more research, but enough is known to conclude that the appropriate levels of vitamin C, D, E, antioxidants, Tumeric and Omega-3 fatty acids have protective properties and help reduce inflammation.
-Also, vitamin D deficiency has been in associated with an increased risk of joint space narrowing and progression of osteoarthritis.
-An anti-inflammatory diet helps educe pain.
+Also, vitamin D deficiency has been in associated with an increased risk of joint space narrowing and the progression of osteoarthritis.
+An anti-inflammatory diet helps reduce pain.

 Both of these will help reduce inflammation and relieve the symptoms of arthritis.
 Take at least 5 g to 10 g of omega-3 fats per day and a glass or two of green tea should help.
 Low–carbohydrate diets have also been shown to help curb inflammation in the body.

 The joints in the fingers of my right hand have been fused due to the osteoarthritis, and one finger was actually out of alignment.
 I'm having a lot of difficulty functioning using my right hand.
 When you have arthritis to this degree it makes it difficult to type, for instance, and I dropped things frequently.
-I had a lot of difficulty doing anything that required much dexterity in my right hand.
+I had a lot of difficulties doing anything that required much dexterity in my right hand.